 Cold Springs, Alabama

-Gene is always ready and willing to facilitate any moving, he has a heart to help others & always first in line to see that needs are met to help families
+He is always ready and willing to facilitate in any manner that he can, he has a heart to help others & always first in line to see that needs are met to help families

 Birmingham, Alabama